Cognigy/Documentation/docs/en/docs/ai/tools/hotkeys.md

 # Hotkeys

-In addition to full **Drag and Drop** flow editor functionality, Cognigy.AI supports the following hotkey commands.
+The following table contains the universal hotkeys for the Cognigy.AI interface.

 ## Flow Editor

-<div class="divider"></div>

-The following hotkeys are valid for the Flow Editor.
+The hotkeys listed in the table are applicable to the Flow editor.

 | Hotkey                                           | Description                          |
 |--------------------------------------------------|--------------------------------------|